 For them, vaccines may not be as effective, because they are less capable of making their own antibodies to neutralize the SARS-CoV-2 virus.
 Instead, pharmaceutical companies around the world are racing to develop alternative treatments that bypass the immune system altogether.

 This makes it essential to start looking for ways to beat the virus with other tools, and fortunately, a new, unique product has come out of the high-tech microbiology labs in Israel that you can add to your defenses.
-The product is called Enovid, and we will tell you more about it further down in this blog.
+The product is called Enovid, and we will tell you more about it in this blog.

 First, a quick look at why it may be necessary to shift the focus away from vaccines as the only way to prevent the coronavirus pandemic from affecting immunocompromised people.